geektimus/java-challenges/README.md

 Given the starting position 0, and a non empty array indexed by each second and the position of the leaf.
 Find the earliest time when the frog can jump all the way from 0 to the target position.

+### Permutation Check
+We need to perform a check on an array to see if it's a permutation of N elements where N original size of the array.
+**Note:** A permutation is a sequence containing each element from 1 to N once, and only once.

 ### Hacker Rank
 #### Odd number generator.
 We need to write a function that return all the odd numbers on a range given the start and the end of the range as